cardano-foundation/CIPs/CIP-0118/README-implicit.md

 we discuss here, we allow transactions that specify _part of a swap request_.
 A validation zone is a list of transactions such that earlier transactions in the list may be underspecified, while later transactions must complete all partial specifications.
-In the Babel-fees usecase, the completion of a specification is the fulfillment of a swap request.
-We discuss how validation zones for the Babel fees usecase can be generalized to a template for addressing a number of use cases from CPS-15.
+In the Babel-fees usecase, transactions do not need to be balanced, i.e they do not require specifying where any missing funds come from, or any extra funds go.
+A complete valid zone, however, must be balanced, with transactions providing all missing funds for other transactions in the zone, and directing all "extra" funds to outputs/fees/etc.

 ## Motivation: why is this CIP necessary?